yantong1775/groundx-on-prem/README.md

 For any other issues, check the Terraform output for specific error messages and consult the Terraform documentation.

-# Interacting with the Deployed GoundX instance
+# Interacting with the Deployed GroundX instance

 Use `kubectl -n eyelevel get routes` to list out all the available routes from the API server.